Social Policy courses for 2022

 Social policy is an interdisciplinary subject and we have internationally recognised expertise in sociology, political science, economics, human geography, development studies and migration.
 We take a global and comparative perspective in many of our units to ensure you receive a broad appreciation of the international dimensions to social policy.

-You will have an opportunity to gain real-world experience working in a range of organisations that promote individual and community wellbeing via our work placement unit.
+You will have an opportunity to gain real-world experience working in organisations that promote individual and community wellbeing via our work placement unit.

 You can study social policy on its own as a single honours degree or in combination with sociology, politics or criminology.
 Social policy is a partner in Bristol Q-Step, which is part of a national initiative offering enhanced skills training in the social sciences.